-Requirement to display liquor licence
+Requirement to display liquor licence details

-- premises name and number
+- name and licence number of the premises

 - licensee name